FAQs

 What if I can’t Foster for the full length of the foster?

-- If you have an emergency or the foster pet is not adjusting to the new household, let PACT know and we will look for a new foster.
+If you have an emergency or the foster pet is not adjusting to the new household, let Operation Foster know and we will look for a new foster.

-- Some pets have long foster term dates, and the term can be broken up between two(2) or more PACT fosters.
+Some pets have long foster term dates, and the term can be broken up between two(2) or more Operation Foster fosters.

 Who pays for the food and medical care of the Foster animals?